TorFX provides a broad selection of currencies, competitive rates, and helpful customer service, despite a past slightly tainted by controversy.

 Security and regulation

-Government regulation.
-As TorFX is headquartered in the United Kingdom, the company is regulated by the Financial Conduct Authority (FCA) and licensed as an Electronic Money Institution under reference 900706.
-The subsidiaries of TorFX are also regulated by the relevant authorities in the jurisdiction of their international operations, such as ASIC in Australia.
+TorFX is regulated by the Financial Conduct Authority in the UK and is licensed as an Electronic Money Institution under reference 900706.
+Its international subsidiaries are also regulated by the relevant authorities in the jurisdiction of their operations, such as ASIC in Australia.

-Customer funds held on trust.
-In accordance with the standards imposed by government regulators, the funds of TorFX’s customers are held in segregated accounts and are therefore kept completely separate from the company’s own operating accounts.
-This ensures the security of customer funds, should TorFX encounter financial difficulties.
+In accordance with the standards imposed by government regulators, the funds of TorFX customers are held in segregated accounts and are kept apart from the company’s own operating accounts.
+This ensures the security of customer funds, should TorFX encounter financial difficulty.

-Website security.
 The TorFX website is protected with TLS encryption, which prevents sensitive data from being intercepted during your visit.
 You can confirm that this is in place by recognising a green padlock next to the website’s URL on your browser.
-Additionally, TorFX has implemented a range of security features such as two-factor authentication.
+TorFX has also implemented two-factor authentication.

-Trustpilot.
-As of publication, TorFX has received 2,507 reviews on Trustpilot with an average rating of 5 out of 5 stars; representing a positive experience in 95 percent of interactions with its customers.
-Here are some of my observations on the feedback posted:
+As of publication, TorFX has received over 2,500 reviews on Trustpilot with an average rating of 5 out of 5 stars; representing a positive experience in 95 percent of interactions with its customers.

 - Helpful customer service